GoraNetwork/.github/profile/README.md

 #### Quick resource for BuildABull:
 # [Gora developer quick start package](https://github.com/GoraNetwork/developer-quick-start)

-The Quick Start repository is intended to help developers write their first blockchain application using Gora decentralized oracle.
-Here you will find:
+The [Quick Start repository](https://github.com/GoraNetwork/developer-quick-start) is intended to help developers write their first blockchain application using Gora decentralized oracle.
+This guide provides:

  * Example application that can be used as a template
  * Step-by-step instructions on how to deploy and test it